 There’s no “right” way to have a relationship with your mother-in-law.
-You might find you hit it off from the beginning, you may find that you never really break through and become friends.
-That’s OK.
-You don’t have to become bosom buddies, but there’s always room to bond with your mother-in-law and make your relationship stronger.
-Having a good relationship (even if it’s not a close one), will make life easier for you, your mother-in-law, your partner, and everyone in the family.
-Luckily, there are lots of ways to bond with your mother-in-law; some are about fostering emotional intimacy, some are about spending quality time together.
+You might hit it off right from the beginning, or you may find that you never really have a breakthrough and become friends.
+That’s okay.
+You don’t have to become attached at the hip, but there’s always room to bond with your mother-in-law and make your relationship stronger.
+Having a good rapport (even if it’s not a close one) will make life easier for you, your mother-in-law, your partner, and everyone else in the family.
+Luckily, there are lots of ways to bond with her; some are about fostering emotional intimacy and others about spending quality time together.

 If you’re struggling to get close to your mother-in-law, here are nine ideas to get you started.

-2. Ask Her Questions About Her Life
+Ask Her Questions About Her Life

 Go to a Movie or Play Together

-4. Ask Her for Advice
+Ask Her for Advice

-5. Host a Family Board Game Night
+Host a Family Board Game Night

 Plan a Spa Day

 If your mother-in-law likes a bit of pampering, a spa day is another opportunity for bonding that doesn’t have to involve a lot of emotional sharing.
 Book some manicures or massages (or both) for Mother’s Day or a birthday.
 Everyone feels better when they’re more relaxed, so you may find the conversation flows easier than you think.

 Talk About Your Partner’s Childhood

 There can often be a weird, underlying sense of competition between you and your partner’s mother.
 They raised them and knew them way back when, but chances are that you’re the most important person in your partner’s life now.
-Give a nod for the fact that your mother-in-law has been there since the beginning by asking about your partner’s childhood, looking at old photos, and maybe even swapping embarrassing stories about your partner.
-It’s a good way to show that you understand how important their relationship and history is, which can go a long way.
+Give a nod to the fact that your mother-in-law has been there since the beginning by asking about your partner’s childhood, looking at old photos, and maybe even swapping embarrassing stories about your partner.
+It’s a good way to show that you understand how important their relationship and history are, which can go a long way.

 Participate in One of Her Hobbies

-Pottery, yoga, rock climbing: It doesn’t matter what it is, showing an interesting in your mother-in-law’s hobbies can be a really good peace offering.
+Pottery, yoga, gardening, rock climbing: It doesn’t matter what it is, showing an interest in your mother-in-law’s hobbies can be a really good peace offering.
 If they’re a private person or you sense that they prefer a solo endeavor, it may be best to steer clear—but if they’re up for a partner, try volunteering to join.

 Go for a Walk

-A good walk and some fresh air have a way of getting the conversation flowing—maybe it’s because many of us do our best thinking when we’re moving or maybe it’s just the outdoors that give us a gentle boost of endorphins.
-Heading out for an informal walk doesn't have the pressure of, “We’re doing this because we NEED to bond.”
+A good walk and some fresh air have a way of getting the conversation flowing—maybe it’s because many of us do our best thinking when we’re moving, or maybe it’s just the outdoors that give us a gentle boost of endorphins.
+Heading out for an informal walk doesn't have the pressure of, “We’re doing this because we need to bond.”
 Instead, just take the opportunity when the time (and weather) is right and ask some general questions to get the bonding started.